-The raw numbers are a 4400′ elevation gain and a 9.4 miles roundtrip.
+The raw numbers are a 4400′ elevation gain and 9.4 miles roundtrip.
 Hiking times vary but many folks spend about 5 hours hiking up and 4 hours coming down.
-Someone in great shape or young can often do it in less.
+Someone in great shape or young can often do it in much less.
 But why hurry ?
-About 1/2 of the hiking time is above timberline so you really get a good dose of sun & heat.
+About 1/2 of the hiking time is above timberline.
+There you will get a good dose of sun, heat & views !

 If the weather permits it — shorts work well on this trail as there is very few stinging nettles, devil’s club or thorns overhanging the path.
 If I do see some worrisome foliage ahead–I use my hiking sticks to hold it out of the way as I go by.
-As far as sunblock — you will probably sweat a lot and so a lightweight sunscreen would work better than one intended for jumping in and out of water.
-They tend to be thick / tenacious.
+As far as sunblock — you will probably sweat a lot and so a lightweight sunscreen would work better than one intended for jumping in and out of water as hey tend to be too thick & tenacious.
 Remember to reapply 1/2 way thru your day.
 As a dermatologist who has excised hundreds of skin cancers — reapplying at noon is more important than a super hi SPF.
-I like the spray versions but I don’t’ spray my body — I spray my hand and use it to apply to face, arms, lower legs, etc. You will also need bug repellant and remember to treat your lower legs if exposed.
-Unlike Sourdough Mountain — Deso doesn’t seem to have as many biting flies.
+I like the spray and foam versions but I don’t spray my skin directly — I spray my hand and use it to apply to face, arms, lower legs, etc. You will also need bug repellant—- remembering to treat your lower legs if exposed.
+Unlike Sourdough Mountain — Deso doesn’t seem to have many biting flies.